Hawks & Ospreys Celebrate University of Cambridge Sport in House of Lords

 Welcoming fellow Hawks and Ospreys to Parliament, he said “sport at the University of Cambridge has a long and proud tradition.
 There is such a breadth of opportunity for people of all abilities to try something new or progress to higher levels.
 With the Hawks’ Club Charitable Trust established as the largest charity devoted to funding sport in the University, we can all be proud to be a Hawk or Osprey.”

 Olympic and World Champion silver medallists John Pritchard chairs the Hawks’ Club Development Committee.
 He added, “sport binds people together like nothing else.
 Everyone at the event shares a common background and we are all part of the same family.
 I am grateful to Chris Holmes for hosting this event as Lord Karan Bilimoria who was due to host was unavailable, and all Hawks and Ospreys who could attend this evening.
 With your interest in sport at Cambridge, we can continue to develop talented athletes and encourage people from all backgrounds to try something new and stay healthy throughout their time at and beyond Cambridge.”

-L-R: John Pritchard (Olympic rowing silver medalist); Steph Cook MBE (Olympic modern pentathlon gold medalist)k Lord Chris Holmes MBE (Paralympic gold (nine), silver (five), bronze (two) medalist); Mike Biggar (Scotland rugby union); Annamarie Phelps CBE (Rowing World Champion and Olympian); Alex O’Connell (British Fencing Champion and Olympian); Ed Smith (England Cricket).
+L-R: John Pritchard (Olympic rowing silver medalist); Steph Cook MBE (Olympic modern pentathlon gold medalist), Lord Chris Holmes MBE (Paralympic gold (nine), silver (five), bronze (two) medalist); Mike Biggar (Scotland rugby union); Annamarie Phelps CBE (Rowing World Champion and Olympian); Alex O’Connell (British Fencing Champion and Olympian); Ed Smith (England cricket).